Monarch1000/WebDev-studies/README.md

 # WebDev-studies
-Templates of webpages that I've been trying my hands on.
+Templates of webpages that I've been trying myself on.